Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 | Plan Name                    | Name of the plan as it will appear in Apps Manager     |

-Once you have finished defining a plan, select the Save button.
+Once you have finished defining a plan, click the Save button.

 Define any other plans you may need if you want some apps to belong to different organizations.